IDKiro/weex-template/README.md

 # Introduction

-A weex template with vue-router, vuex and sass.
+A weex template with vue-router, vuex, weex-ui and sass.

 ## Quickstart